RgbTrouw/Qs-Messenger/README.md

   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-     ** The Good NEWS ** is that the Linux version is has connectivity and is functional.
+     ** The Good NEWS ** is that the Linux version has connectivity and is functional.
 This means that other updates are due to come.

      A new version with latest fixes should be available relatively soon.